San Marino at the 2010 Winter Olympics

-San Marino sent a delegation to compete in the 2010 Winter Olympics in Vancouver, British Columbia, Canada from 12–28 February 2010.
-This was the nation's eighth appearance in the Winter Olympic Games.
+San Marino sent a delegation to compete in the 2010 Winter Olympics in Vancouver, British Columbia, Canada from 12 to 28 February 2010.
+This was the nation's eighth appearance in the Winter Olympic Games since its debut in 1976.
 The San Marino delegation consisted of a single competitor, the alpine skier Marino Cardelli, who finished 80th in his only event.